Killshot (song): Commercial performance

-"Killshot" debuted at number three on the US Billboard Hot 100 in its first week after gaining over 38.1 million views within the first 24 hours of releasing on YouTube, making it the nineteenth most-viewed video in the first 24 hours, and the most for an audio only release on the YouTube platform.
+"Killshot" debuted at number three on the US Billboard Hot 100 in its first week after gaining over 38.1 million views within the first 24 hours of releasing on YouTube, making it the nineteenth-most-viewed video in the first 24 hours, and the most for an audio-only release on the YouTube platform.
 It also held the biggest YouTube debut for a hip hop video ever, surpassing Kanye West's and Lil Pump's "I Love It", beating the record just the week before.
 This was beaten by 6ix9ine's debut of "Gooba" in 2020.

-As of October 2022, "Killshot" has been viewed on YouTube over 440 million times.
+As of September 2025, "Killshot" has been viewed on YouTube over 501 million times, with over 6.8 million likes.

 Response

 Machine Gun Kelly responded in a tweet, criticizing Eminem for what he perceived as a slow response.
-Rapper Jay Electronica criticized Eminem for a line in the song where he jokingly accused Diddy of having Tupac killed.
+Rapper Jay Electronica criticized Eminem for a line in the song where he jokingly accused Sean "Diddy" Combs of having Tupac Shakur killed.
 After this, Electronica had then deactivated his social media profiles.
 Rapper Iggy Azalea's name was dropped in the song and she let out a series of tweets reacting to and criticizing the lyrics, calling the bars "lazy".
 Halsey also responded to her name being dropped in reference to her relationship with rapper G-Eazy in a tweet saying, "I'm jus saying my pops had to hear a grown man talk about his daughter getting fucked while that man simultaneously defended his own daughter."
 She later added, "I'm not proud.
 I just don't care.
 They can argue about record sales.
 My album sold more copies than each of theirs."
-Her claim that her album Hopeless Fountain Kingdom allegedly sold more copies was later proven to be false.